nurulc/vega/docusaurus/docs/getting-started.md

   2. Control-click the app icon and click "Open" from the menu. https://support.apple.com/kb/ph25088?locale=en_US

-### Setting up Lyra backend

-1. Every time you start Vega, make sure your docker is running and you are logged in.
+- Every time you start Vega, make sure your docker is running and you are logged in.
 You can do this by checking the docker icon on your menu tray.

+### Expected states
-2. Start Vega and wait for the all of the components to load.
+- Start Vega and wait for the all of the components to load.
 The first time you do this it will take a long time.
 (5-8 minutes depending on your internet connection) All subsequent times, startup will be faster.

+- The initial state of Vega will say that there are "No analysis in the database"

 ### Loading Data